Skip to next element

 Is Delta-9 THC Natural?

 Yes, delta-9 THC is a natural compound.
-Products like cannabis flower, hashish, and full-spectrum cannabis extract contain delta-9 THC in its natural form.
+Products like cannabis flower, hashish, and full-spectrum cannabis extract contain Delta-9 THC in its natural form.

-Typically, products like pre-filled delta-9 vape pens, gummies, capsules, and tinctures are made from a cannabis extract and formulated with other ingredients to make it more convenient to use.
+Typically, products like pre-filled Delta-9 vape pens, gummies, capsules, and tinctures are made from a cannabis extract and formulated with other ingredients to make it more convenient to use.

-While delta-9 THC can also be synthesized in a lab, the compound found in natural cannabis products is derived from the plant itself.
+While Delta-9 THC can also be synthesized in a lab, the compound found in natural cannabis products is derived from the plant itself.

 How Does THC Work in the Body?

-Delta-9 THC primarily works with the endocannabinoid system (ECS), which is involved in systems that regulate mood, appetite, the immune system, and pain perception [3].
+Delta-9 THC primarily works with The endocannabinoid system (ECS), which is involved in systems that regulate mood, appetite, the immune system, and pain perception [3].
 The ECS has two main receptor types: CB1 and CB2.

 When THC binds to CB1 receptors, mostly concentrated in the central nervous system, it initiates a flood of potential effects, including: